dbp/rivet-old/README.md

 ## Rivetfile

 These are the current settings you can put in the file.
-None are required to run `rivet`, but some tasks may fail without the proper setting.
+None are required to run `rivet`, but **you must have a Rivetfile** in the project root.
+This is primarily a safety feature, as right now there is essentially no checking, and if you weren't at the project root, some commands might do very unexpected things (see assumptions about the project name above).

 `database-password = "password"`